-The concept of E-money has been developed in 1986.
+The concept of E-Money has been developed in 1986.
 See the article ‘Geld ist Information: volkswirtschaftliche Aspeke der Bankautomation’, that is, ‘Money is Information: economic aspects of bank automation’.
 Reference here.

 (i) The persons mentioned in the title are 29 years late.

-(ii) I am the copyright holder for the concept of E-money.
+(ii) I am the copyright holder for the concept of E-Money.

-(iii) Check reference and correct the post.
+(iii) Check the reference and correct the post.

 Comment and more information

-I agree with you that the concept of E-money has developed rapidly in the last years and that it has acquired lately a very specific meaning as ‘exchange rate between paper currency and currency held in the bank’.
+I agree with you that the concept of E-Money has developed rapidly in the last years and that it has acquired lately a very specific meaning as ‘exchange rate between paper currency and currency held in the bank’.

-Now, the concrete form of money is one thing, its role as means of payment and store of value in a monetary economy is quite another thing.
-So E-money is de facto only a small part of a comprehensive theory of money, which in turn is a small part of the true economic theory which is supposed to explain how the economy we happen to live in works.
-For all practical purposes, in contrast, the concrete institutional implementation of E-money is indeed of primary importance.
+Now, the concrete form of money is one thing, its role as a means of payment and store of value in a monetary economy is quite another thing.
+So E-Money is de facto only a small part of a comprehensive theory of money, which in turn is a small part of the true economic theory which is supposed to explain how the economy we happen to live in works.
+For all practical purposes, in contrast, the concrete institutional implementation of E-Money is indeed of primary importance.

-The general economic theory has been worked out in a series of papers which are available at the open access repository SSRN.
+The general economic theory has been worked out in a series of papers which are available at the open-access repository SSRN.
 What is of heightened interest in economics are, of course, the structural defects of the market system as a whole and of the monetary order in particular.
-If you are interested in more details about this wonkish stuff see for a start ‘Major Defects of the Market Economy’
+If you are interested in more details about this wonkish stuff see for a start Major Defects of the Market Economy.

-Relates to the working paper 'Reconstructing the Quantity Theory (I)'
+Related 'Reconstructing the Quantity Theory (I)'